 (NIH)

-Because of their enticing nature, many Americans are tricked by clever marketing schemes from supplement companies that promise quick and easy weight loss.
-Although these supplements claim to offer an easier alternative to traditional diet and weight loss methods, many of them note that the best results come from those who take their supplements in conjunction with diet and lifestyle changes.
+Due to their appealing nature, many Americans fall victim to clever marketing schemes from supplement companies promising quick and effortless weight loss.
+Although these supplements claim to offer an easier alternative to traditional diet and weight loss methods, many acknowledge that optimal results require combining their products with diet and lifestyle changes.

 3. Nearly half (49.1%) of U.S. adults attempted to lose weight in 2018